Kiuwan logo

 Advantage Number 4

-The United States government demands that agencies who lease or wish to lease to federal agencies implement a threat assessment program that conforms to the Interagency Security Committee standard.
-The threat assessment is entirely external and looks for possible sources of cyber threats in the building and surroundings.
-The mandated vulnerability assessment is aimed at reducing the external sources of threat.
+The United States government demands that agencies that lease or wish to lease to federal agencies implement a threat assessment program that conforms to the Interagency Security Committee standard.
+The threat assessment is entirely external and looks for possible sources of cyber threats in the building and its surroundings.
+The mandated vulnerability assessment aims to reduce external sources of threat.

-The conventional threat assessment does not attempt to eliminate the weaknesses inherent in the software.
-If the software were initially designed without vulnerabilities it would be inherently resistant to all threats.
-The use of SAST tools in the design of software should be mandated as the ultimate device to remove the threat of external interference to the software.
+Conventional threat assessment does not attempt to eliminate the weaknesses inherent in software.
+If software were initially designed without vulnerabilities, it would inherently resist all threats.
+SAST tools should be mandated in software design as the ultimate device to remove the threat of external interference.

 Advantage Number 5

-In general manual auditing of the code for security vulnerabilities can be very time-consuming.
+In general, manual code auditing for security vulnerabilities can be very time-consuming.
 The auditor must understand what security vulnerabilities look like before they can rigorously examine the code.

 SAST tools compare favorably to manual audits because,